jpsm83/health/documentation/n8n/article_translation.md

 ## ABSOLUTELY FORBIDDEN

-- **Do NOT use invalid URL patterns - MUST use exact patterns: "articles", "artigos", "articulos", "artikel", "articoli", "artikelen"**
+- **Do NOT use invalid URL patterns - MUST use exact patterns: "articles", "artigos", "articulos", "artikel", "articoli"**
 - **Do NOT create custom URL patterns - use only the exact patterns listed above**
 - **Do NOT use category names as URL patterns - use the language-specific patterns**
 - **Do NOT translate URL patterns - use the exact mappings provided**